 The age old question!
 If you’re anything like us, you don’t like waste.
 And while we don’t recommend reusing the grounds for a 2nd brew, there are a lot of ways you can reuse coffee grounds around the house.

 2. Clean your dishes

-- Add a few coffee grounds on a cleaning rag and scrub away at tough food stains or stuck-on foods.
+- Add a few coffee grounds on a cleaning rag with warm water and scrub away at tough food stains or stuck-on foods.
 Be sure to give your dishes a thorough rinse after.

 3. Make a body scrub

 Did you know that coffee can work wonders on your skin?

 Grinds can be used as a natural exfoliant and some studies have even linked coffee scrubs to reducing inflammation and minimizing the appearance of cellulite for some.

 To try it out: